SergioRevueltas/WekAudio/README.md

 # WekAudio

 This application is a prototype tool for audio pattern recognition by artificial intelligence.
-The purpose of this project is project is purely educational.
+The purpose of this project is purely educational.

 The main function can be summarized in two stages: training and classification.